Extreme events in dynamical systems and random walkers: A review: Introduction

 Motivated by these facts, a section is devoted to understand the emerging extreme events in networks of random walkers.
-As we already discussed, information flowing through an edge and a node is a critical task, as each node and edge has its limited capacity.
+As we have already discussed, information flowing through an edge and a node is a critical task, as each node and edge has its limited capacity.
 This limited handling capacity of the ingredients of a network and the inherent fluctuations in the flux passing through them may constitute extreme events.
-These types of extreme events in networks of random walkers are often observed in the form of the heavy load of HTTP requests, power blackouts, traffic jams, gridlock on highways, etc. Therefore, systematic studies on extreme events in networks of random walkers deserve special attention.
-The articulation and development of effective control strategies are demanding to avoid the catastrophic consequences of extreme events.
-Few available efficient and physically implementable methods, along with their analytical theory to understand its working, are reviewed in this report.
+Extreme events in networks of random walkers are often observed in the form of the heavy load of HTTP requests, power blackouts, traffic jams, gridlock on highways, etc. Therefore, systematic studies on extreme events in networks of random walkers deserve special attention.
+The articulation and development of effective control strategies are in demand to avoid the catastrophic consequences of extreme events.
+A few available efficient and physically implementable methods, along with their analytical theories to understand its working, are reviewed in this report.